kerns/commander-v/README.md

 ## Features

-- Concatenates multiple files into a single, structured monolith – pushed to your clipboard, ready to paste.
+- Concatenates multiple files into a single, structured monolith and pushes it to your clipboard
-- Wraps file contents with custom comments to clearly demark beginning and end points of your file(s).
+- Wraps file contents with custom comments to clearly demark beginning and end points of your file(s)
 - Optionally prepends an ASCII tree of your project's folder structure, indicating the relative location of each file
 - Orders concatenated files to match your project's folder structure or the order in which they were selected
 - Supports local configuration via optional `v.config.js` file